mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     return a + b
 ```

-Knowing this distinction won't make or break your career as a Python developer, but I think it's important to be aware of these nuances, so that your understanding of the Python language and of programming in general advances.
+Knowing this distinction won't make or break your career as a Python developer, but it's important to be aware of these nuances, so that your understanding of the Python language and of programming in general advances.

 ## Anonymous functions